-Essential health benefits include Preventative Care (adult and children) that is covered at 100%, Mental Health and Substance Abuse Coverage, Maternity Services, In-Fertility Treatment, and do not have annual or lifetime benefit maximums.
+Essential health benefits include Preventative Care (adult and children) that is covered at 100%, Mental Health and Substance Abuse Coverage, Maternity Services, Fertility Treatment, and do not have annual or lifetime benefit maximums.

-Enrollment in a Qualified Health Plan (QHP) is allowed during the Annual Enrollment Period (AEP) that occurs between 11/1-12/15 to acquire coverage for the following year.
-Outside of the AEP individuals can enroll in a QHP if there is eligibility for a Special Enrollment Period (SEP) within the past or next 60 days.
+Enrollment in a Marketplace plan is allowed during the Annual Enrollment Period (AEP) that occurs between 11/1/2021-1/15/2022 to acquire coverage for the following year.
+Outside of the AEP individuals can enroll in a Marketplace plan if there ;s eligibility for a Special Enrollment Period (SEP) within the past 60 days or next 60 days.

-There are no fees associated with learning about your options within BCBSIL.
-The Health Insurance Shoppe can assist with your enrollment on The Health Insurance Marketplace or with your enrollment directly with BCBSIL when there is not qualification for an Advanced Premium Tax Credit (APTC) through The Health Insurance Marketplace.
+There are no fees associated with learning about your options.
+The Health Insurance Shoppe can assist with your enrollment on the Marketplace or with your direct carrier enrollment when there is not qualification for an Advanced Premium Tax Credit (APTC) through the Marketplace.

-To receive a proposal on your options within BCBSIL we ask for you to call the shoppe, schedule an appointment, or to complete the below proposal request.
+To receive a proposal on your options we ask for you to call The Shoppe, schedule an appointment, or to complete the below proposal request.

 Short Term Medical plans are "temporary" plans of coverage that can be acquired for up to a maximum of 180 days before the policy expires.
 These type of plans are not considered a "Qualified Health Plan" and do not include all of the essential health benefits that are required under The Affordable Care Act (ACA).
 Coverage is not guaranteed and most importantly, Short Term Medical plans do not cover pre-existing medical conditions.

 To learn more about your Short Term Medical plan options please call The Shoppe or you are can start a personalized quote below.